JuneKim0712/logistic_map/README.md

 # logistic_map

-I'm making a logistic map influence by veritasrium video and this is my first graphing program
+This is my program making graphing program

 First file: program that graph and shows times vs population of the logistic map